prrvchr/HyperSQLOOo/README.md

 - Fixed [issue #2][50] which appears to be a regression related to the release of JaybirdOOo.
 Thanks to TeddyBoomer for reporting it.
 - Updated the [Python setuptools][49] package to version 73.0.1.
+- The extension options are now accessible via: **Tools -> Options... -> LibreOffice Base -> Embedded HsqlDB Driver**

+### What has been done for version 1.1.6:

 - Logging accessible in extension options now displays correctly on Windows.
-- The extension options are now accessible via: **Tools -> Options... -> LibreOffice Base -> Embedded HsqlDB Driver**
+- Changes to extension options that require a restart of LibreOffice will result in a message being displayed.
+- Support for LibreOffice version 24.8.x.

-### What remains to be done for version 1.1.5:
+### What remains to be done for version 1.1.6:

 - Add new language for internationalization...